PCCN Quiz -13

 92 / 125

 CN.
-A trauma patient with multiple long-bone fractures suddenly develops confusion, dyspnea, and petechial rash on the chest.
-SpO₂ is 74% despite oxygen therapy.
+A patient with multiple long-bone fractures suddenly develops confusion, dyspnea, and petechial rash on the chest.
+SpO₂ is 75% despite oxygen.
 What is the next nursing action?

 93 / 125